 - Produce a series of work that demonstrate drawing and rendering skills in different media forms

 - Show experimentation of various drawing and rendering styles their development of various ideas

-This unit provides Students with the knowledge of history of art and introduce them to various art movements that influenced design over centuries.
+Synopsis: This unit provides students with the knowledge of history of art and introduce them to various art movements that influenced design over centuries.
 Students will develop and understanding and appreciation of social and cultural influences that affect design.
 They will also examine major events, trends, new technologies and globalisation that impact design.